MicroStrategy/rest-api-docs/docs/common-workflows/administration/monitors/manage-an-intelligence-server-cluster.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-7f67e2a1-9eb5-45b1-8e4c-4fcec18a998a?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 Intelligence Server provides you the functionality to cluster a group of Intelligence Server machines to take advantage of the many benefits available in a clustered environment.
-MicroStrategy REST exposes a set of APIs for viewing and editing members of connected Intelligence Server cluster:
+Strategy REST exposes a set of APIs for viewing and editing members of connected Intelligence Server cluster:

 - View member nodes and projects of the connected cluster
 - Adding a node to the connected cluster